cubismod/mbta-mcp/README.md

 - "Find the nearest T stops to 42.3601° N, 71.0589° W"
 - "What bus routes serve Kendall Square?"
 - "Show me the schedule for Route 1 bus"
+- "Get real-time vehicle positions for all MBTA vehicles"
+- "What are the current service alerts and delays?"
+- "Predict which track the 3:30 PM Providence train will use at South Station"
+- "Show me track prediction accuracy statistics for South Station"
+- "Get historical track assignments for the last 30 days"

 ### Troubleshooting